kantale/BME_17/exercises.md

 ### 20

 Create a function that will take no argument.
 The function should:
-* Create 10.000 random numpy arrays 3X3 with elements 0 or 1 (chosen randomly)
+* Create 10.000 random numpy arrays 3X3 with elements 0 or 1 (chosen randomly) so that that the absolute difference between the number of "1"s and "0"s is always 1.
+Or else the number of "1"s and "0"s should be either 5 and 4 or 4 and 5 respectively.
 * For each array it should check if the 1's win or 0's in a [tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) game.
 Some examples are:

 1 wins: